M-Salameh/SimpleLibrarySystem/ReadME.md

 ## Getting Started
 ### How to Run:
-All you need is to run the jar file with java -jar application.jar and test using Postman make sure your java veresion is 17 or later.
+All you need is to download project and RUn then test using Postman. make sure your java veresion is 17 or later.

 ### Using the Application: